onzfonz/comp227/src/content/1/en/part1a.md

 *You'll also need to add the files to git for this reading, this will be part of the process to get credit for the course*

 The code of the application resides in the *reading/src* folder.
-Let's simplify the default code such that the contents of the file *main.jsx* looks like this:
+Let's simplify the default code such that the contents of *main.jsx* looks like this:

 ```js
 import ReactDOM from 'react-dom/client'